Watch the entire event

-Join the next OpenDev, a live technical series featuring open source community leaders.
+Welcome to OpenDev, a live technical series featuring open source community leaders.
 This episode features DevOps, which increases business agility by delivering business value to customers faster.
-Learn how to combine leading projects in a DevOps toolchain, with the power of Azure, benefiting legacy and cloud-native applications.
+Learn how to combine leading projects in a DevOps toolchain with the power of Azure, benefiting legacy and cloud-native applications.

 Before becoming a Gopher, Ashley was a professional photographer.
 However, she found that photography was not paying the bills and so she turned to programming.
 She was writing Python and working as a Community Manager at Rackspace when she met a Gopher who would completely change her trajectory.